leighsmith/midisport-macos/README.md

 The MacOS X CoreMIDI device driver is a modified version of Apple's publicly available (and now very old) CoreMIDI device driver example code.
 This was adapted for the MIDISPORT.
-All technical details of MIDISPORT within the driver are also publicly available from the (open source Linux version of the MIDISPORT driver)[https://www.alsa-project.org/wiki/Usb-midi-fw], together with (publicly available example code for downloading firmware)[https://github.com/esden/fxload], provided by EZUSB, the manufacturer of the microcontroller inside the MIDISPORT devices.
+All technical details of the MIDISPORT devices within the driver are also publicly available from the (open source Linux version of the MIDISPORT driver)[https://www.alsa-project.org/wiki/Usb-midi-fw], together with (publicly available example code for downloading firmware)[https://github.com/esden/fxload], provided by EZUSB, the manufacturer of the microcontroller inside the MIDISPORT devices.